nicole-numfocus/pandas-czi/proposal.md

 the issue into a pull request with a unit test.
 Our last two releases had a total of 676 contributors, 457 of which were first-time contributors.

+We've used 77% of our hours allocated to maintenance.
+We will have no trouble spending the remaining hours by the end of the grant.

 **Extension Types**

 We've continued to expand the extension array interface to work better with the